SymbolNotFound/.github/profile/README.md

+# Symbol Not Found

-# Currently developing General Game Playing (GGP) software
+Currently developing General Game Playing (GGP) software and code generating tools.

 After a rather broad survey of what defines a game, including single-player puzzles and games involving 2 or more players, games with and without chance elements, games